HeidelTime/heideltime/doc/readme.txt

 ####################################################################
 HeidelTime distinguishes between four types of documents: news style, narrative style, colloquial style and scientific style documents.
 This file here is a narrative document.
-This version of HeidelTime was released in 2011.
-To be more precise, and using a relative expression, it was released on May 4.
+This version of HeidelTime was released in 2015.
+To be more precise, and using a relative expression, it was released on September 17.
 HeidelTime was the best performing system of task A of the TempEval-2 challenge in 2010 and the system was presented at the TempEval Workshop at the ACL conference in Uppsala, Sweden on July 15, 2010 or July 16.
-In the meantime, it is May 2011 and HeidelTime is made publicly available and identifies these temporal expressions: January 22, 2001 or twice a week.
+In the meantime, it is September 2015 and HeidelTime is made publicly available and identifies these temporal expressions: January 22, 2001 or twice a week.

 ##########################################